 What if you are a busy employee who doesn’t have time to groom his pet?

-This model helps a business serve people who are busy and can't handle a particular problem on a regular basis.
+This model helps a business serve busy people who can’t handle a particular problem regularly.

 One has to groom his pet after a specific interval of time.

 One has to tutor his kids every day or two.